Lifka/hacking-resources/tools.md

  * [Megaping](http://www.magnetosoft.com/product/megaping/features): MegaPing is the ultimate must-have toolkit that provides essential utilities for Information System specialists, system administrators, IT solution providers or individuals.
  * [Metasploit Framework](https://github.com/rapid7/metasploit-framework)
  * [Nav](https://github.com/Uninett/nav): Network Administration Visualized.
+ * [netCut](https://www.arcai.com/netCut/s/): With netCut, you can know who has is or has been on your WIFI, his name, device brand, what time in, what time out.
  * [NetScanTools](https://www.netscantools.com/nstpromain.html): NetScanTools Pro is an integrated collection of internet information gathering and network troubleshooting utilities for Network Professionals.
 Research IPv4 addresses, IPv6 addresses, hostnames, domain names, email addresses and URLs automatically** or with manual tools.
 It is designed for the Windows operating system GUI. **Automated tools are started interactively by the user.
 Include a promiscous detection scanner.
  * [NetSurveyor](http://nutsaboutnets.com/archives/netsurveyor-wifi-scanner/): It is an 802.11 (WiFi) network discovery tool that gathers information about nearby wireless access points in real time and displays it in useful ways.
 Similar in purpose to NetStumbler, it includes many more features.
  * [Network Topology Mapper](https://www.solarwinds.com/es/network-topology-mapper): Network mapping software designed to automatically map your network.